 1953 The Jacksonville Braves along with the Savannah team were the first teams in the Class A - South Atlantic League to break the color line when new team owner, Samuel Wolfson, hired three African American players, Henry "Hank" Aaron, Horace Gamer, and Felix Mantilla.
 The attendance at games skyrocketed as the presence of these three players drew the curious as well as many African American fans to Durkee Field.
 Although withstanding a full season of verbal abuse generated by racial hatred, as well as forced to seek accommodations in private homes, nineteen-year old Aaron went on to have a successful season hitting twenty-two homeruns and achieving a batting average of 362.
 After being named the Most Valuable Player in the League and leading the Braves in winning a pennant, Aaron was promoted to the Milwaukee Braves in 1954.

+1953 Manuel and Lucille Rivera.
+Manuel and Lucille Rivera took Henry “Hank” Aaron into their very fine home when the unknown baseball player from Alabama came to Jacksonville in 1953, Aaron didn’t have the option or opportunity to reside in hotels as did his white teammates.
+One of the first players to integrate the South Atlantic League, Henry Aaron became the league's Most Valuable Player.
+Home originally built for family of Manuel and Lucille Rivera.
+(1) VERY GOOD, Currently owned and occupied by Nancy Scriven-Watts and her niece, Edith Witherspoon.

 1954 Stetson Kennedy, while living in France, has his later-named The Klan Unmasked published as I Rode with the Ku Klux Klan by existentialist philosopher Jean Paul Sartre.
 The book refers to Kennedy’s infiltration of the Klan, though it fictionalizes himself as its protagonist.
-He later names his homestead in St. Johns County “Beluthahatchee,” a name he sayd his friend Zora Neale Hurston said meant, in what Indian language or tradition is unclear, a “Florida Shangiri-La.”
+He later names his homestead in St. Johns County “Beluthahatchee,” a name he says his friend Zora Neale Hurston said meant, in what Indian language or tradition is unclear, a “Florida Shangiri-La.”
 The Klan periodically sent Kennedy death threats at Beluthahatchee, and once set the woods on fire around it.
 Woody Guthrie wrote a song about it.

-1955 Norma Ruth Solomon becomes the first Black female band and correspondingly the first female director in Duval County.
+1955 Norma Ruth Solomon becomes the first Black female school band and correspondingly the first female band director in Duval County.

+1956 The Associated Press reports a new affiliation of Southern and Northern Knights of the Ku Klux Klan, though based solely in the South, claiming Jacksonville as its “imperial city,” in place of Atlanta, led by a new “’emperor’ known only as “Nathan II.”
+The press outs “Nathan II,” supposed successor to Nathan Bedford Forest as Jax attorney and Duval County Democratic Party Chairman Edgar Waybright, Sr.

+From at least 1956 to at least 1963 The Ku Klux Klan holds flamboyant annual membership rallies across from Jacksonville’s Imeson Airport, featuring tall fiery crosses, men in white hoods on horseback, and the mass singing of hymns.
+These annual events regularly made national Associated Press and United Press International headlines.

+1956 – Rudolph Daniels is credited with making working conditions more conducive for all U.S. Postal employees for which he received the Prestigious Merit award for outstanding service